The Ultimate Cheatsheet to the Best Bodyweight Hamstring Exercises

 The beauty of the Pallof press is that it challenges and strengthens the stabilization action of your abs.
 That’s because when you do this exercise, it forces your core to resist the rotation or compression of your spine, which forces your entire core to engage.

-Want to spend a few hours moving furniture or gardening without worrying about injuring your lower back (plus have a taut tummy to boot)?
+Want to spend a few hours moving furniture or gardening without worrying about injuring your lower back (plus having a taut tummy to boot)?
 Spend some time doing the Pallof press.

 Now that we’re on the subject of back pain and injuries, it’s worth mentioning that the Pallof is superb for preventing and even relieving low-back pain.